 The Cove is now a proud part of the Michael Caines Collection.

-Michael always uses the location of his restaurants to inspire his menus.
-Here at The Cove, we work with local Cornish suppliers and what is in season to ensure that both land and sea are respected, nourished, and celebrated.
+Michael always uses the location of his restaurants to inspire his menus and here at The Cove, we work with local Cornish suppliers to ensure that both land and sea are respected, nourished, and celebrated.

 Sign up to our newsletter so we can let you know all the latest news and offers